-In addition to the learning centers on all the above sites, these additional resources offer a vast amount of information.
+In addition to the learning centers on the sites above, the following resources offer teens a vast amount of information about investing.

-- TeenVestor – Geared towards 12-18-year-olds, the goals of TeenVestor are to teach young people how to become life-long investors; and help educators expose their students to basic economic and business concepts.
+- TeenVestor – Geared towards 12-18-year-olds, the goals of TeenVestor are to teach young people how to become life-long investors.
+It also helps educators expose their students to basic economic and business concepts.

 - Investopedia – The Stock Basics Tutorial may be a bit much for teens.
 Still, younger adults will find any time spent on the site worthwhile for learning about investing.

-- Investor.gov – The U.S. Securities and Exchange Commission's, Introduction to Investing, provides unbiased information to help evaluate choices and protect one's self against fraud
+- Investor.gov – The U.S. Securities and Exchange Commission's, Introduction to Investing provides unbiased information to help evaluate choices and protect yourself against fraud.

 We hope these resources give you a good start on introducing teens to investing.
 Learning about the stock market helps put them on the path to a stable financial future.